 Fabrinet was incorporated under the laws of the Cayman Islands in August 1999 and commenced business operations in January 2000.
-We have six subsidiaries, all of which, other than our Thai subsidiary, Fabrinet Co., Ltd., are wholly-owned.
-We own 99.99% of Fabrinet Co., Ltd., and the remainder is owned by Mr. David T. Mitchell, our chief executive officer and chairman of the board of directors, and certain of his family members.
+We have nine subsidiaries, all of which are wholly-owned.

 We incorporated Fabrinet Co., Ltd. and Fabrinet USA, Inc., a California corporation, in 1999.
 We incorporated FBN New Jersey Manufacturing, Inc. (or Vitrocom), a Delaware corporation, and acquired Fabrinet China Holdings (Mauritius Island) and CASIX, Inc. (People's Republic of China) in 2005.
-We incorporated Fabrinet Pte., Ltd. (Singapore) in 2007, and liquidated Fabrinet AB (Sweden) in 2014.
+We incorporated Fabrinet Pte., Ltd. (Singapore) in 2007.
+We incorporated Fabrilink SEZC (the Cayman Islands) and Fabrinet West, Inc. and Fabritek, Inc., California corporations, in 2015.

 As the parent company, we enter into contracts directly with our customers, and have entered into various inter-company agreements with some of our subsidiaries, while Casix and Vitrocom each enter into sales contracts or purchase orders directly with their customers.
 We have inter-company agreements with Fabrinet Co., Ltd., and Vitrocom, whereby each provides manufacturing services to us.
-We also have inter-company agreements with Fabrinet USA, Inc., and Fabrinet Pte., Ltd.to provide us with certain administrative and business development services.
+We also have inter-company agreements with Fabrinet USA, Inc., and Fabrinet Pte., Ltd. to provide us with certain administrative and business development services.